TULiberalArts/Anthropology/pages/anthropology-museum.md

 The Department of Anthropology provides a number of hands-on training opportunities in research-active labs.
 Classroom lectures are great tools for providing foundational knowledge, but one of the best ways to study anthropology is by doing anthropological work.
 At Temple University, students in our Anthropology program get the opportunity for hands-on learning in our [biology](#biological-anthropology-research-lab), [linguistic](#linguistic-anthropology-laboratory) and [media](#media-anthropology-laboratory) labs.

 ## Anthropology Museum
 The Temple Anthropology Laboratory Museum is home to anthropological collections from all over the world.
-House posts and funerary canoes from the Solomon Islands sit alongside pottery from Metepec, Mexico, feather headdresses from the Cashinahua people of Peru, and 10,000 year old spear points from right here in Pennsylvania.
-Temple students create exhibits on the indigenous past of Pennsylvania, textile production in Argentina and music in Papua New Guinea.
-They help catalog and care for the objects in the museum, take photographs for 3D modeling and create virtual exhibits.
+House posts and funerary canoes from the Solomon Islands sit alongside pottery from Metepec, Mexico; feather headdresses from the Cashinahua people of Peru; and 10,000 year-old spear points from right here in Pennsylvania.
+Temple students create exhibits on Pennsylvania’s indigenous past, textile production in Argentina and music in Papua, New Guinea.
+They also help catalog and care for museum objects, take photographs for 3D modeling and create virtual exhibits.
 They also museum analyze archaeological collections—sometimes after doing the excavations themselves.

-For more information, visit the museum’s [website](https://www.tuanthmuseum.com/).
-This website has been created entirely by Temple students, including all of the photography.
-Or come visit us in Gladfelter Hall--see the website for updated hours.
+For more information, visit the museum’s [website](https://www.tuanthmuseum.com/) created entirely by Temple students (including all of the photography).
+Or come visit us in Gladfelter Hall – see the website for updated hours.

-Many Temple undergraduate students come through the museum doors, often as part of courses in Anthropology or Latin American Studies.
+Many Temple undergraduate students come through the museum doors, often as part of Anthropology or Latin American Studies courses.
 Many others participate in collections-based research projects with Anthropology faculty.
 If you are interested in working in the museum, please contact the director for information about taking the Practicum in Curation and Collections Management.
-Students in this 1-credit hour course choose from projects digitizing collections, creating exhibits, or performing research on museum materials.
+Students in this 1-credit-hour course choose from projects digitizing collections, creating exhibits or performing research on museum materials.

 Our collections include: